 - cancer or cancer treatments

-- heavy metal or chemical exposure having certain dental appliances or fillings
+- having certain dental appliances or fillings

 If you don’t have any of the above medical concerns, then dysgeusia is most likely considered benign.
 However, this should be evaluated by a doctor, especially if you have other bothersome or new symptoms besides the taste of metal.